 Hopefully, the next time I move I’ll have more than enough walls to display the beautiful work my grandpa created.
 For now, it’ll live stacked and safe under my bed.

 We talk a lot about the versatility of packaging supplies here at The Packaging Company, and my recent moving experience has certainly proved the truth of that.
-Storing artwork was an interesting puzzle to figure out, and I’m glad the colorful record of my grandpa’s life will stay intact and protected.
+Storing artwork was an interesting puzzle to figure out, and I’m glad the colourful record of my grandpa’s life will stay intact and protected.